Assessing air quality issues in New Zealand towns in winter: Community Observation Networks for Air (CONA)

 Domestic wood burners are a major source of air pollutants in urban areas during winter.
 However, until recently, little scientific evidence had been gathered to show how smoke levels in New Zealand towns are influenced by the weather, topography, buildings and home-heating behaviour.
 Regional councils need that evidence to design effective intervention strategies.

-NIWA has devised the Community Observation Networks for Air (CONA) research project to work with communities to tackle the air pollution issues relevant for them.
+NIWA's Community Observation Networks for Air (CONA) research projects work with communities to tackle the air pollution issues relevant for them.
 We take our sensors, distribute them in the community and try to answer the questions that the participants have around the impacts of air pollution on their health.

-CONA studies in Alexandra in 2018 and Rangiora in 2015-17 have proven that the technologies and methodologies used by NIWA to monitor and track the behaviour of air pollutants are reliable and provide valuable data to support mitigation efforts by local authorities.
+CONA studies in Arrowtown in 2019, Alexandra in 2018 and Rangiora in 2015-17 have proven that the technologies and methodologies used by NIWA to monitor and track the behaviour of air pollutants are reliable and provide valuable data to support mitigation efforts by local authorities.

 Read more about wood burning, smog and its impact on air quality in Burning wood, not quite as cosy as it seems.